Emilio Picariello: Murder and hanging

-Picariello's son, Steve Picariello, became involved in a police chase on September 21, 1922, during which he was shot in the hand by Constable Stephen O. Lawson of the Alberta Provincial Police.
-Picariello had assumed that his son had been killed when he heard a rumour that he had been shot and went to confront Lawson.
-In Coleman, Picariello and Lassandro confronted Constable Lawson, who was fatally shot in front of his home by the pair.
+Police suspected Picariello's son of rum running and chased him by car on September 21, 1922, during which he was shot in the hand by Constable Stephen O. Lawson of the Alberta Provincial Police (APP).
+Picariello heard a rumour about the shooting and assumed that his son had been killed.
+Picariello and Lasdandro went to confront Constable Lawson, who was fatally shot in front of the APP barracks in Coleman.
+The pair then sped off in their car in the direction of Blairmore.

-Both Picariello and Lassandro were arrested the following day, and were convicted for Lawson's murder; however, the trial was a questionable affair of who actually shot Lawson.
-Nevertheless, both were sentenced to hanging on December 2, 1922; they unsuccessfully sought clemency from the courts, the Justice Minister, and the Prime Minister.
-Lassandro and Picariello were hanged on the gallows of Fort Saskatchewan penitentiary on May 2, 1923.
+Both Picariello and Lassandro were arrested in Blairmore the following day, and were convicted for Lawson's murder; however, the trial was a questionable affair and it was never determined who actually shot Lawson.
+The argument that one of them had acted in self-defense was never fully examined either.
+Nevertheless, both were sentenced to death by hanging on December 2, 1922; they unsuccessfully sought clemency from the courts, the Justice Minister, and the Prime Minister.
+Originally scheduled to hang on February 21, 1923, Lassandro and Picariello were hanged on the gallows of Fort Saskatchewan penitentiary on May 2, 1923.
+Both were buried in unmarked graves at St. Joachim Catholic Cemetery in Edmonton.
 Picariello was popular in Alberta, and public opinion was on the side of Picariello and Lassandro on the day of their executions with many feeling that the death sentences handed down by the court to be excessively harsh in view of the mitigating circumstances.
 The executions of Picariello and Lassandro are credited with helping to turn public opinion against Prohibition in Alberta.